kennedymj97/msc-2048-ai/Notes.md

 	[] Test the search strategy for many different numbers of try and ban rules (try each configuration multiple times) [] Once a strategy length has been chosen repeat the search 100 times, record the resulting strategies it produces, find the best strategy
-	[] Run the best strategy many times to get some stats about it [] Implement the privacy page
+	[] Run the best strategy many times to get some stats about it [] Implement the privacy modal (have a cookie to show if they have completed it, if not then show the modal) [] Implement the testing page
-[] Implement the testing page
+[] Finalise the implementation of the back-end
-[] Finalise the implementation of the backend
+	[] Keep record of full games
-[] (Optional) Implement a page to show of different AIs playing the game [] Work on dissertation
+	[] Keep separate record for all the individual moves made [] (Optional) Implement a page to show of different AIs playing the game [] Work on dissertation